Table of contents

 - 12 Modifications

 - 14 Regulatory oversight by STUK

-With regard to new nuclear facilities, this Guide shall apply as of 1 December 2013 until further notice.
+With regard to new nuclear facilities, this Guide shall apply as of 1 September 2019 until further notice.
 With regard to operating nuclear facilities and those under construction, this Guide shall be enforced through a separate decision to be taken by STUK.
-The Guide replaces Guide YVL 5.8.
+The Guide replaces Guide YVL E.11, 15 November 2013.

 According to Section 7 r of the Nuclear Energy Act (990/1987), the Radiation and Nuclear Safety Authority shall specify detailed safety requirements for the implementation of the safety level in accordance with the Nuclear Energy Act.

 Rules for application

 The publication of a YVL Guide shall not, as such, alter any previous decisions made by STUK.
 After having heard the parties concerned STUK will issue a separate decision as to how a new or revised YVL Guide is to be applied to operating nuclear facilities or those under construction, and to licensees’ operational activities.
 The Guide shall apply as it stands to new nuclear facilities.